Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/CAN_Utilities/Logging_Replaying_CAN_Bus_Messages.md

 All loggers are configured in the same manner, by adding a logger as a component to the Profile.

 !!! info "Replaying Logs Requires a File Logger"
-    It is not possible to replay log files using the CAN Data Log Replayer below from Influx or Prometheus data, only a File log of the CAN Message from a File, FTP or SFTP logger can be used.
+    It is not possible to replay log files using the CAN Data Log Replayer below from Influx or Prometheus data, only a File log of the CAN Message from a File or SFTP logger can be used.

 ## CAN Data Log Replayer